cmutnik/repo-template/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ignore `.. include:: ../README.md`
+..
+Rather than using: `.. include:: README.rst` and
+   inside that file having `.. include:: ../README.md` just copy file and add to toctree, to preserve formatting.

-.. include:: README.rst
+.. include:: ../README.md

 Notes about project.